The Royal Travel Index

 When the top 13 members of the Royal family’s international travel plans in the last five years were combined, it was clear that they have accrued a serious amount of air miles – more than enough to get them to the moon and back, and then complete three loops of the earth’s equator(2).

-The majority of times a Royal flies, they fly private; 61% of the official trips taken internationally in the last five years were via private jet charters – none more so than Prince Charles and Camilla (18 and 12 trips respectively).
+The majority of times a Royal flies, they fly private; 61% of the official trips taken internationally in the last six years were via private jet charters – none more so than Prince Charles and Camilla (20 and 13 trips respectively).

 The Royal Travel Index